 - areas cleared of vegetation

-- · dams, banks and creek crossings
+- dams, banks and creek crossings

-- · the plant site, including buildings
+- the plant site, including buildings

 - access roads or other transport corridors

+- bores

+- pipelines for gas or water

-water supply pipeline and electricity transmission corridors.
+- electricity transmission corridors.

 Methods proposed to prevent or control erosion should be specified and should be developed with regard to (a) the long-term stability of disturbed areas; (b) preventing soil loss in order to maintain land capability/suitability, and (c) preventing significant degradation of local waterways by suspended solids.
 Erosion control measures should be developed into an erosion and sediment control plan for inclusion in the EM plan.